I still looked like me, though I didn't feel like me.

 Early Recovery Observations

-I got fed up of trying to explain how I felt - I used the term cloudy, but nothing could ever explain how brain trauma feels.
+I became tired of trying to explain how I felt - I used the term cloudy, but nothing could ever explain how brain trauma feels.
 I have now regained a reasonably healthy command of English, and I can still remember what thoughts crossed my mind, but I am at a loss to properly describe how it felt.
 I believe it is one of those matters which has to be experienced to be properly understood, and it's not a journey anyone takes by choice.

 Measuring my recovery progress appeared to me to be arbitrary.
-I would have benefited from being told that the measures were not necessarily an indication or likelihood of a satisfactory recovery.
+I may have benefited from being told that the measures were not necessarily an indication or likelihood of a satisfactory recovery.
 I still seem to struggle accepting the psych tests that are done to me.
 I know I am going to be rubbish at the short term memory tests because I don't have access to any of my coping strategies, perhaps this is intentional.
 Knowing that I won't have coping strategies available makes me anxious and more likely to perform poorly, I don't like to fail at anything!

 I'm sure there were activities organised in the centre and I inadvertently blanked them out.

-Upon discharge I was handed to Sue Jones in the role of "community rehabilitation liaison", she was an enormous help.
+Upon discharge I was supported by Sue Jones in the role of "community rehabilitation liaison", she was an enormous help.
 Sue retired, but she advised that sadly her role had been discontinued, she was invaluable for seemingly simple matters such as dealing with 'benefits' and the DVLA.
 Without Sue's help I would have been incapable of chasing up DWP or engaging with my consultant to help with my driving licence status.

 I think the term recovery may have been confusing for me, as I wrongly interpreted recovery as meaning getting back to how I once was.
 When it became clear that this would not happen, I felt I was never going to recover.
 For me, having some very modest expectations aligned to the term recovery might have helped me feel like I was making progress.

 I'd like to have had visits from TBI survivors, only by asking questions and getting responses would I really believe that someone had been through anything similar to what I went through and made a satisfactory recovery.
 I sympathised with recovered people that I saw, but didn’t engage with them enough to really understand they suffered as severely as I did, I felt nobody could really have felt like I did and went on to recover.
-I always imagined trauma care was solely related to brain injuries, I hadn't understood that all types of injuries or illness can result in trauma.
+I always imagined trauma care was solely related to brain injuries, I hadn't understood that many types of injuries or illness can result in trauma.

-Some great advice I got from a particular psych consultant was to stop self-testing on my short term memory, until I heard these words I couldn't stop myself and thought it was a useful practice, however, it was entirely counter-productive.
+Some great advice I got from a psych consultant was to stop self-testing on my short term memory, until I heard these words I couldn't stop myself and thought it was a useful practice, however, it was entirely counter-productive.
 I hadn't realised how much apologising I was doing for memory related matters, I found it very difficult to stop, but I needed to be told.

 Haywood Hospital Diary